adel-movahedian/LFP-Data-Analysis/README.md

 To use this project:

 1. **Data Preparation**:
-   - Ensure the LFP data file (LFP_data.mat) is available in the project directory.
+   - Ensure the LFP data file (sessionData.mat) is available in the project directory.

 2. **Running the Code**:
    - Run the Python scripts corresponding to each step in the analysis process.